rlalpert/dnd-notes/README.md

 # Encounter Building

 * [How to Make Problems for your Players](https://www.reddit.com/r/DnDBehindTheScreen/comments/87qx5j/how_to_make_problems_for_your_players_one_method/) - *Reverse-engineering encounters (combat and non-combat) based on the abilities of your PC classes.*
+* [Return of the Son of the D&D Boss Fight](http://theangrygm.com/return-of-the-son-of-the-dd-boss-fight-now-in-5e/) - *The 'two snakes-one monster' post.*

 # Fun Ideas